Why Federated Investors (FII) is a Top Dividend Stock for Your Portfolio

 Federated Investors in Focus

-In terms of dividend growth, the company's current annualized dividend of $1.08 is up 1.9% from last year.
-Over the last 5 years, Federated Investors has increased its dividend 1 times on a year-over-year basis for an average annual increase of 1.75%.
+Looking at dividend growth, the company's current annualized dividend of $1.08 is up 1.9% from last year.
+Over the last 5 years, Federated Investors has increased its dividend 1 times on a year-over-year basis for an average annual increase of 1.19%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Federated Investors's current payout ratio is 46%, meaning it paid out 46% of its trailing 12-month EPS as dividend.
+Federated Investors's current payout ratio is 45%, meaning it paid out 45% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, FII expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.48 per share, representing a year-over-year earnings growth rate of 13.76%.
+FII is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $2.38 per share, representing a year-over-year earnings growth rate of 9.17%.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, FII is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).